Learn the SEP-IRA rules, contribution limits, and how to take advantage of this situation.

 Are you a sole proprietor, independent contractor, or freelancer?

 Are you a small business owner?

-The SEP IRA contribution deadline is somewhat flexible.
-A new account must be opened before the tax return due date, which for sole proprietors is generally April 15 (April 17 this year).
-If you file an extension with the IRS, you may be able to open a new SEP IRA account as late as October 15.
-For small businesses, the deadline depends on your fiscal year.
-For example, if your fiscal year end is December 31, the tax filing deadline would be March 15, and a six-month extension could run through September 15.
+The SEP-IRA contribution deadline is somewhat flexible.
+A new plan must be opened before the tax return due date, which for sole proprietors is generally April 15.
+If you file an extension with the IRS, sole proprietors may be able to open a new SEP-IRA as late as October 15 (October 17, 2022 for 2021 plans).
+For small businesses, the deadline depends on their fiscal year and whether their company is a sole proprietorship, partnership, or a type of corporation.
+For example, if your business is a “C” Corporation and your fiscal year end is December 31, the tax filing deadline would be March 15, and a six-month extension could run through September 15.